aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 Because of Cross-Origin restrictions, the browser **won't support the use of SPWAs served from other domains** (such as GitHub Pages) .

-To do that, we need to enable the Auth0 account, and we need to add some athentication smarts to the SPWA.
+To do that, we need to enable the Auth0 account, and we need to add some authentication smarts to the SPWA.

-In this case, the SPWA we'll be upgrading is **WildLogging**.
+In this case, the SPWA we'll be upgrading is **[WildLogging](https://github.com/aliceliveprojects/WildLoggingAndAdmin/releases/tag/v.1.0)**.

 We will add: